L-functional analysis: -normed spaces

 \subsection{Basic definitions}

-The next definitions emphasize the connection with classical linear algebra. \begin{defn} An \emph{$\L$-vector space} is defined to be a module over the ring $\L$ (i.e. an $\L$-module).
-If $X$ and $Y$ are $\L$-vector spaces, then a map $T \colon X \to Y$ is \emph{$\L$-linear} if it is an $\L$-module homomorphism.
-The $\L$-vector space of $\L$-linear maps between $X$ and $Y$ is denoted by $L(X,Y)$.
-If $Z$ is another $\L$-vector space, then a map $\phi \colon X \times Y \to Z$ is called \emph{$\L$-bilinear} if it is $\L$-linear in each variable.
-An \emph{$\L$-algebra} is defined to be an $\L$-vector space $A$ equipped with an $\L$-bilinear map $(a,b) \mapsto ab$ from $A \times A$ to $A$. \end{defn} We will denote the zero element of an $\L$-module by $\0$.
+The next definition emphasizes the connection with classical linear algebra. \begin{defn} If $X$ and $Y$ are $\L$-modules, then a map $T \colon X \to Y$ is \emph{$\L$-linear} if it is an $\L$-module homomorphism.
+The $\L$-module of $\L$-linear maps between $X$ and $Y$ is denoted by $L(X,Y)$.
+If $Z$ is another $\L$-module, then a map $\phi \colon X \times Y \to Z$ is called \emph{$\L$-bilinear} if it is $\L$-linear in each variable.
+An \emph{$\L$-algebra} is defined to be an $\L$-module $A$ equipped with an associative $\L$-bilinear map $(a,b) \mapsto ab$ from $A \times A$ to $A$. \end{defn} We will denote the zero element of an $\L$-module by $\0$.